PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Create a zoom behavior that scales elements

-- Another behavior we can create is the zooming ability
+- Another behavior we can create is the zooming/panning ability.
+To do this you can do any of the following:
+    - zoom:
-    - two finger drag
+        - two finger drag on a trackpad
-    - mouse wheel
+        - rotate your mouse wheel
-    - pinch/spread
+        - pinch/spread on a trackpad
+    - pan:
+        - click/drag the svg element

 ```javascript
 //put this at the end of app.js